harleyharl/looperman_samples/Notes.md

 5. type “download” to download the current file, "next" go to the next sample, "back" to go to the previous sample or "list" to return to list view. type "exit" to quit.
 Or type "creator" to see more from the creator of this sample.

+if user types download, download commences, if user types next, the next track will load if user types back, the last track will load if user types creator, a list of all of the creators samples will load

 Classes: